enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **My Solution:**

-This challenge can be solved in many different ways.
-Though, I decided to approach it in a static way without debugging or instrumenting the Android app.
-This means, just pure static analysis of the Java and native code.
+This challenge could be solved in many different ways.
+Though, I decided to approach it by instrumenting the Android app.
+For that purpose, `Frida` supports both native and Java instrumentation.

 First of all, several files need to be unpacked from the APK to be reverse engineered later on.
 For doing that you can use `apktool` or `7zip`.
 Once the APK is unpacked, two files are very important to follow this post.
 These files are:

+* `./classes.dex` contains the Java bytecode.
-* `./lib/armeabi-v7a/libfoo.so` is a native library that contains ARM assembly code.
-We refer to this when talking about native code during this post (feel free to use the x86 code if preferred)
+* `./lib/arm64-v8a/libfoo.so` is a native library that contains ARM64 assembly code.
+We refer to this when talking about native code during this post (feel free to use the x86/ARM32 code if preferred).

-* `./classes.dex` contains the Java bytecode
+# Security checks within the Uncrackable Level3:
+We find the following protections on the mobile application:
+- [ ] Java anti-DBI
+- [x] Java anti-debugging
+- [x] Java integrity checks
+- [x] Java obfuscation (Weak)
+- [x] Java root checks
+- [ ] Native obfuscation (a bit of symbol stripping)
+- [ ] Native root checks
+- [x] Native anti-DBI
+- [x] Native anti-debugging

 ## JAVA side